 What Difference Does A Barlow Lens Make?

-The difference that a Barlow lens makes is that it is a cost-effective way of improving the magnification power of your telescope – for seeing more details of the moon or planets, for example – without having to purchase a more expensive telescope or extra eyepieces for higher magnification.
+It’s cost-effective for improving the magnification power of your telescope – for seeing more details of the moon or planets, for example – without having to purchase a more expensive telescope or extra eyepieces for higher magnification.

-It’s important to note that using a Barlow lens can also affect the brightness and clarity of the image you are viewing, so it’s important to find the right balance between magnification and image quality.
+It’s important to note that it can also affect the brightness and clarity of the image you are viewing, so it’s important to find the right balance between magnification and image quality.

 For more on this: See my guide to choosing telescope eyepieces